A systematic approach to general higher-order majorization-minimization algorithms for (non)convex optimization: Convergence analysis of GHOM for convex optimization

 where $c = \frac{p}{p+1} \sqrt[p]{\frac{p!}{R^{p+1} L_p^h}}$ and the last inequality is given by $(1-x)^{-p} \geq 1+ px $ for $x \in [0,\, 1]$, see e.g., \cite{Pol:87}.
 We now apply recursively the previous inequalities, starting with $k = 1$.
 If $\Delta_0\geq \frac{L_p^h R^{p+1}}{p!}$, we are in the first case and then $\Delta_1 \leq \frac{L_p^h R^{p+1}}{(p+1)!}$.
 Then, we will subsequently be in the second case for all $k \geq 2$ and Otherwise, if $\Delta_0\leq \frac{L_p^h R^{p+1}}{p!}$, then we are in the second case and obtain:

 These prove the statement of the theorem. \end{proof}

-Note that the convergence results from \cite{Nes:19, Nes:19Inxt} assume Lipschitz continuity of the $p$ derivative of the objective function $f$, while Theorem \ref{th:conv-conv} assumes Lipschitz continuity of the $p$ derivative of the error function $h=g-f$.
+Note that in the previous proof we have not used that the surrogate $g(\cdot;x_k)$ is a convex function, we only used that $x_{k+1}$ is a global minimum of the subproblem \eqref{eq:sp}.
+Moreover, for $\mathcal{X} = \Eb$ our convergence rate \eqref{theq:conv-conv} recovers the usual convergence rates $\mathcal{O}(1/k^p)$ of higher-order Taylor-based methods in the unconstrained convex case \cite{Nes:19} (Example \ref{expl:4}) and composite convex case \cite{Nes:19Inxt} (Example \ref{expl:5}), respectively.
+However, from our best knowledge, other examples of surrogate functions (such as Examples \ref{expl:88}, \ref{expl:6}) have not been investigated in the literature yet.
+Moreover, the convergence results from \cite{Nes:19, Nes:19Inxt} assume Lipschitz continuity of the $p$ derivative of the objective function $f$, while Theorem \ref{th:conv-conv} assumes Lipschitz continuity of the $p$ derivative of the error function $h=g-f$.
 Hence, our proof is different from \cite{Nes:19, Nes:19Inxt}.
-Moreover, our convergence rate \eqref{theq:conv-conv} recovers the usual convergence rates $\mathcal{O}(1/k^p)$ of higher-order Taylor-based methods in the unconstrained convex case \cite{Nes:19} (Example \ref{expl:4}) and composite convex case \cite{Nes:19Inxt} (Example \ref{expl:5}), respectively.
-Therefore, Theorem \ref{th:conv-conv} provides a unified convergence analysis for higher-order majorization-minimization algorithms, that covers in particular (composite) convex problems, under possibly more general assumptions than in \cite{Nes:19, Nes:19Inxt}.
+Therefore, Theorem \ref{th:conv-conv} provides a unified convergence analysis for higher-order majorization-minimization algorithms, that covers in particular unconstrained and composite convex problems, under possibly more general assumptions than in \cite{Nes:19, Nes:19Inxt}.
 In fact there is a major difference between the Taylor expansion approach from \cite{Nes:19, Nes:19Inxt} and the model approximation based on our general majorization-minimization approach.
-Taylor expansion yields unique approximation model around a given point while in the majorization-minimization approach one may consider many upper bound models and every model leads to a different optimization method.
+Taylor expansion yields unique approximation model around a given point, while in the majorization-minimization approach one may consider many upper bound models and every model leads to a different optimization~method.